irvinecodingclub/irvinecodingclub.github.io/about.md

-Our members come from different schools in Orange County.
+Our members come from different schools in southern California.

 * University High School
 * Troy High School